indjeto/taskman/README.md

 ### To Do

 1. Docker integration
-2. Api for frontend guys to make the UI
+2. Json api for frontend guys to make the UI